withastro/docs/src/pages/en/migrate.md

 6. Update any `Astro.glob()` statement that currently retrieve `.md` files so that they will now return your `.mdx` files.

 :::tip
-While you are transitioning to MDX, you may wish to include both **`.md` and `.mdx`** files, so that your site continues to function normally even before all your files have been converted.
+While you are transitioning to MDX, you may wish to [enable the legacy flag](/en/reference/configuration-reference/#legacyastroflavoredmarkdown) and include both **`.md` and `.mdx`** files, so that your site continues to function normally even before all your files have been converted.
 Here is one way you can do that:

 ```astro
 const mdPosts = await Astro.glob('../pages/posts/*.md');